joint-online-judge/joint-online-judge.github.io/docs/horse/index.md

    replSetName: "rs0"
 ```

 Here `rs0` is the name of the replica set.
-There should be a commented `#replication` in the config file and you can modify it.
+There should be a commented `#replication` in the config file, and you can modify it.

 Then you need to restart the `mongod` service.